 In August I travelled first to Wales where I attended one of many weekend trainings in Therapeutic Shamanism.
 On that weekend we did a Shamanic Journey, this is something that enables us to seek wisdom and healing from non-ordinary realms.
-During my journey I was given butterfly medicine.
+During my journey I was shown a butterfly.
 Three days later my husband and I boarded a plane to Slovenia where we were met with dozens of butterflies wherever we went.

 So, what’s Shamanism got to do with Reiki?